mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - added Implementation Considerations subsection
   - change HTTP response 409 to 412 for consistency
   - remove synchronous vs. asynchronous text
+  - rephrase registry lock text to make it an example rather than an exhaustive list of why a 401 may be returned
+  - for above, add Authorization subsection

 ## regext Version 05